ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/indicator-item/icon-colors.md

 ## Getting Similar Colors

+{: .tip}
+>
-Unless you are an artist or a color theorist, don't attempt this yourself!
+> Unless you are an artist or a color theorist, don't attempt this yourself, get someone else to look over it too!

 * Use a tool like [Adobe Color](https://color.adobe.com/create/color-wheel) and find a shade of the color or another color that works well with your preferred icon color.
 * Paste the hex colorcode into the Chrome search bar and the Chrome color picker will be displayed.